 - All eligible voters shall have the opportunity to vote by secret ballot for representatives from their respective unit.

 - Nominees for membership in the senate shall be chosen approximately nine weeks before the first meeting of the new senate by a preliminary ballot of those entitled to vote.
 The caucus chair in charge of unit elections or a member of the election committee shall ascertain the willingness to serve of those nominated from each unit, in order of number of votes each received, and shall certify twice the number to be elected as the official nominees of the unit.
-In the event of ties, those receiving the same number of votes shall be included on the ballot for election; the voting faculty shall be directed to vote for, at most, the necessary number of Senators.
+In the event of ties, those receiving the same number of votes shall be included on the ballot for election; eligible voters shall be directed to vote for, at most, the necessary number of senators.

-- Senators shall be chosen by secret ballot in a final election supervised by the election committee and the executive committee.
+- Senators shall be chosen by secret ballot in a final election supervised by the caucus chair and election committee.
 In the event of a tie in the final election, a coin will be tossed to determine the winner.
 Elections shall be conducted seven weeks before the first meeting of the new senate.

-- A complete summary of the election shall be kept by the secretary of the senate in official files for at least three years in the Office of Faculty Senate.
+- A complete summary of the election shall be kept on record for at least three years in the Office of Faculty Senate.
 Election results shall be forwarded to the president of the senate.

 As a vacancy occurs in the senate, the caucus where the vacancy occurred will appoint to the senate for the unexpired term the individual who received the next highest number of votes in the most recent election within the unit.
 In the case of a vacancy in the Term Appointment caucus, this same procedure will be used, except that the required composition of the caucus will be maintained when filling the vacant seat (see Article II, Section A.1.b.)
 Notification of the replacement will be provided at the next regularly scheduled executive committee and Faculty Senate meetings.